jeromecoupe/webstoemp/_posts/2014-11-02-manipulating-craft-elementcriteriamodel-with-twig.md

 ## Introduction

-While working on the templates my latest [Craft CMS](http://buildwithcraft.com/) projects, I found myself manipulating [ElementCriteriaModel](http://buildwithcraft.com/docs/templating/elementcriteriamodel) objects with [Twig](http://twig.sensiolabs.org/) rather frequently.
+While working on the templates of my latest [Craft CMS](http://buildwithcraft.com/) projects, I found myself manipulating [ElementCriteriaModel](http://buildwithcraft.com/docs/templating/elementcriteriamodel) objects with [Twig](http://twig.sensiolabs.org/) rather frequently.

 It is a very simple technique but one that is quite flexible and can be used in a wide variety of contexts to solve common problems.
 Here are the basic steps: